-Fig. 2: Frequency distribution of chicken diseases and conditions (Mixed infection) in Kishoreganj from June, 2019 up to October, 2019
+Fig. 2: Frequency distribution of chicken diseases and conditions (Mixed infection) in Kishoreganj from June 2019 up to October 2019

-In case of Duck, Duck plague (55.49%) and CCRD (14.45%) were found the most common disease over other duck diseases.
-Beside above mentioned infectious diseases, Duck Cholera (1.73%), Colibacillosis (1.73%), CRD (4.05%), Duck viral hepatitis (0.58%) etc. were also observed in study period.
-Some metabolic disease along with infectious disease such as malnutrition (4.05%), Indigestion (1.16%) and Vit E deficiency (0.58%) etc. were also observed during study (Table 2).
+In the case of Duck, Duck plague and CCRD were found the most common disease over other duck diseases.
+Besides above mentioned infectious diseases, Duck Cholera, Colibacillosis, CRD, Duck viral hepatitis, etc. were also observed in the study period.
+Some metabolic diseases along with infectious diseases such as malnutrition (4.05%), Indigestion, and Vit E deficiency (0.58%), etc. were also observed during the study (Table 2).

-Table 2: Frequency distribution of duck diseases and conditions in Kishoreganj from June, 2019 up to October, 2019.
+Table 2: Frequency distribution of duck diseases and conditions in Kishoreganj from June 2019 up to October 2019.